svava/GettingCleaningData/README.md

 ## Steps performed in the run_analysis.R

-### 1. Dataset download and extraction
-Zipped dataset is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to a local temporary file location, and then files are extracted using unzip function from zip to a temporary directory called tempdir.
+### Assumption note:
+This script assumes that the Samsung data folder "UCI HAR Dataset" is in your working directory

-### 2. Load data.table and dplyr libraries
+### 1. Load data.table and dplyr libraries
 The data.table library is used for flexible and quick manipulation of data.
 The dplyr library is used for chaining commands.
 <p> </p>

+### 2. Create a working directory variable "workdir" containing the working directory

 ### 3. Load source data files to data tables
 The metadata files feature labels and  activity labels are loaded respectively to master data.tables feature_labelsDT and activity_labelsDT using normalized file paths and fread().